10 Engineering Programs for High School Students in NYC

 Cost/Stipend: A stipend is paid based on academic level and session duration.

-U.S. citizens who are at least 16 years old at the time of the application.
+Eligibility: High school students with a 3.0 GPA who are U.S. citizens and will be at least 16 years old at the time of the application.

 Location: New York City, NY

-Dates: Vary depending on the placement and assignment of the intern (6 weeks between June and August 2024)
+Dates: Vary depending on the placement (6 weeks between June and August)

-Cost/Stipend: No cost; Students are paid $16 an hour for 30 hours a week during the six-week internship.
+Cost/Stipend: Students are paid $16 an hour for 30 hours a week

-Eligibility: New York City public high school students who are eligible to work in the United States and can work for the program's six-week duration.
+Eligibility: New York City public high school students who are eligible to work in the United States.
 School G.P.A. will be considered.

 The HK Maker Program, conducted in collaboration with Columbia University, is a great opportunity for students interested in biomedical sciences, innovation, and design.
-You will learn the principles of engineering, get hands-on practice in innovation and design tools, and work on collaborative projects involving digital media.
-This is an interdisciplinary learning experience that will equip you with skills integral to college and career preparation.
+You will learn the principles of engineering, practice using design tools, and work on collaborative projects involving digital media.
 The first three weeks of the program will be led by Columbia University faculty in your area of choice (biomedical engineering or innovation and design).
-On completing the course, you will form groups to use digital media, such as apps, to address a global health disparity in a novel and creative way.
-This program also allows you to obtain paid internships in research labs or healthcare institutions upon completion.
+You will form groups to use digital media, such as apps, to address a global health disparity in a creative way.
+This program also allows you to obtain paid internships in research labs or healthcare institutions.
+To learn more about this program, check out our complete guide here.

 Location: Columbia University, NY

-Eligibility: Students who are in grades 10-11, attend a NYCDOE public or charter high school, and are interested in pursuing STEAM fields, can apply.
+Eligibility: Students who are in grades 10-11, attend a NYCDOE public or charter high school, and are interested in pursuing STEAM fields.

 Location: NYU campus, New York City, NY